Bhagwat Singh of Mewar: Reign

-In the 26th amendment to the Constitution of India promulgated in 1971, the Government of India abolished all official symbols of princely India, including titles, privileges, and remuneration (privy purses).
-Bhagwat Singh succeeded him as the titular ruler of the state.
+Upon the death of his adoptive father on 4 July 1955, he immediately succeeded him on the Udaipur throne.
+His succession as the ruler of Udaipur was recognised by Rajendra Prasad, in his capacity as the President of India, on 10 August 1955 with effect from 4 July 1955.
+At the same time, his privy purse was reduced to INR 1,000,000.
+He ceased to be recognised as the ruler of Udaipur by the Government of India when V. V. Giri, in his capacity as the President of India, issued an order to this effect on 6 September 1970.

 Some of Bhagwat Singh's palaces were Jag Niwas, on an island in Lake Pichola, and Monsoon Palace, both since used for the filming of several films, including the James Bond film Octopussy in 1983.

 Cricket career

 Bhagwat Singh played 31 first-class matches and scored 846 at an average of 18.35 and also took five wickets in his career spanning from 1945–46 to 1961–62, He played for both Rajputana cricket team as well as its successor Rajasthan cricket team.